tiagopog/jsonapi-utils/README.md

 ```

 In our Rails controller we just need to include the `JSONAPI::Utils` module.

-Note that with JU some default rendering can be defined like `jsonapi_render_not_found` for when ActiveRecord doesn't find a record:
+> Note: with JU default rendering can be defined, like in the below example with `jsonapi_render_not_found` for when ActiveRecord doesn't find a record.

 ```ruby
 # app/controllers/base_controller.rb